 Pear Tree Pollination Guide

+Since different cultivars increase pollination on trees, it is important to know some guidelines on choosing partner plants.
+Pick plants in the same pollination group for the best chance at big crops.
+For example, Louis Bonne will not pollinate William’s Bon Chretien because the former is in Group 2 and the latter in Group 3.
+Most other pears available are in Group 3 except for Pitmaston Duchesse, Catillac, Onward, and Doyenne du Comice.
+Triploid cultivars will need two other pollinators.
+These are Catillac and Merton Pride.
+Choose two other trees in the same pollination group.
 This is a simple guide and may seem confusing, but if all else fails, choose several plants that flower at the same time and your pear future should be secure.
 Pear trees and pollination doesn’t have to be difficult because so many varieties are self-fruitful.
 In the long run, having more than one tree enhances production and increases pollination chances.

 Gardening tips, videos, info and more delivered right to your inbox!